 - 11. Water supply systems shall be designed to minimize or eliminate infiltration of floodwaters into the systems. - 12.
 Sanitary sewage systems shall be designed to minimize or eliminate infiltration of floodwaters into the systems and discharges from the systems into flood waters. - 13.
 On-site waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding. - 14.
-Streets finished elevation shall be no more than one (1) foot below the base flood elevation. - 15.
 Subdivisions, Manufactured Home Parks, and Planned Unit Developments must be accessible by dry land access outside the special flood hazard area.
 All subdivision proposals and development proposals containing at least 50 lots or at least 5 acres, whichever is the lesser, in FEMA Identified SFHA's where base flood elevation data are not available, shall be supported by hydrologic and hydraulic engineering analyses that determine base flood elevations and floodway information.
 The analyses shall be prepared by a licensed professional engineer in a format required by FEMA for a Conditional Letter of Map Revision and Letter of Map Revision.
 Submittal requirements and processing fees shall be the responsibility of the applicant.
-If such a subdivision is proposed in a flood prone area, assure that: - a. such proposal minimizes flood damage; - b. is proposed to be constructed with electrical, heating, ventilation, plumbing and air conditioning equipment and other service facilities designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding; and - c. adequate drainage is provided to reduce exposure to flood hazards. - 16.
-If Fill is used to elevate structures above the base flood elevation, it shall: - a. extend laterally at least fifteen (15) feet beyond the building line from all points; - b. consist of soil or small rock materials only Sanitary Landfills shall not be permitted; - c. be compacted to provide the necessary permeability and resistance to erosion, scouring, or settling; - d. be no steeper than one (1) vertical to two (2) horizontal feet unless substantiated data justifying steeper slopes are submitted to, and approved by the Floodplain Administrator; and
+If such a subdivision is proposed in a flood prone area, assure that: - a. such proposal minimizes flood damage; - is proposed to be constructed with electrical, heating, ventilation, plumbing and air conditioning equipment and other service facilities designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding; and - c. adequate drainage is provided to reduce exposure to flood hazards. - d.
+New parcels created by subdivision require a reasonable development envelope that conforms to all natural hazard and dimensional standards in this bylaw without requiring a variance or waiver." - 15.
+If Fill is used to elevate structures above the base flood elevation, it shall: - a. extend laterally at least fifteen (15) feet beyond the building line from all points; - b. consist of soil or small rock materials only Sanitary Landfills shall not be permitted; - c. be compacted to provide the necessary permeability and resistance to erosion, scouring, or settling; - d. be no steeper than one (1) vertical to two (2) horizontal feet unless substantiated data justifying steeper slopes are submitted to, and approved by the Floodplain Administrator; and - e. be used to the extent to which it does not adversely affect adjacent properties. - f.
+Fill shall be inspected and approved by the FA or a professional engineer prior to placement of any structure atop fill. - 16.
+Storage of all materials that are buoyant, flammable, explosive or in times of flooding, could be injurious to human, animal, or plant life, shall be stored at or above one foot above the base flood elevation or flood proofed to the maximum extent possible, including being firmly anchored in accordance with accepted engineering practices to prevent flotation, collapse, or lateral movement.

-- e. be used to the extent to which it does not adversely affect adjacent properties. - f.
-Fill shall be inspected and approved by the FA or a professional engineer prior to placement of any structure atop fill. - 17.
-Storage of all materials that are buoyant, flammable, explosive or in times of flooding, could be injurious to human, animal, or plant life, shall be stored at or above one foot above the base flood elevation or flood proofed to the maximum extent possible, including being firmly anchored in accordance with accepted engineering practices to prevent flotation, collapse, or lateral movement. - 18.
-Existing residential and non-residential buildings, including manufactured homes, to be substantially improved in Zone AO shall have the lowest floor, including basement, elevated above the highest adjacent grade, at least as high as the depth number specified on the community's FIRM, or at least two feet if no depth number is specified.
+17. Existing residential and non-residential buildings, including manufactured homes, to be substantially improved in Zone AO shall have the lowest floor, including basement, elevated above the highest adjacent grade, at least as high as the depth number specified on the community's FIRM, or at least two feet if no depth number is specified.

-19. Anchoring
+18. Anchoring